Skip to content

 • Both resident and attending attestation are required.
 The resident should use the following attestation:

-As the resident, I was physically present with the medical student while they performed the history, physical exam and medical decision-making.
-I verify that the medical student’s note is accurate and reflects the services provided except…
+As the resident, I was physically present with the (medical/PA) student, having personally performed/re-performed the physical exam, and medical decision-making.
+I verify that the (medical/PA) student’s note is accurate and reflects the services provided except …

 Did a resident see the patient with the student during initial history and physical or bedside rounds?